MainShayne233/lobby/README.md

 - Add different unique key options (currently just an integer)
 - Track member count for easy access to the count
+- Add ability to persist state to disk as a background task

 ## Contributing